GitMasterNikanjam/TachometerOptical_Arduino/README.md

 # TachometerOptical Library for Arduino

-- This library can used for optical tachometers apllications. eg: Motor RPM measurement.
+- This library can used for optical tachometers applications. eg: Motor RPM measurement.
 - The main class is **TachometerOptical**.
 - Max 3 number optical TachometerOptical object can created from RPTachometerOpticalM class at the same time.
 - Each TachometerOptical object has its own digital pin number for signal interrupts.